danbrough/kotlinxtras/README.md

 ## Status

 Scripts are in place for cross compiling openssl and curl using the konan compilers.
-Okio,serialization,coroutines,atomic-fu,and kotlinx-datetime are working.
+Okio,serialization,coroutines,atomic-fu,kotlinx-datetime and ktor are working.

-Ktor is in progress but I have got a demo running using ktor-client-curl.
-That will be in the [demos](./demos) folder.
+Example projects are in the [demos](./demos) folder.